Describing Discipleship Training

 Discipleship and Spiritual Growth?

 The greatest fault of the Christian church, perhaps, is the assumption that spiritual growth will just happen.
-We must fight the 'independent' attitude today in which we let everyone learn by himself.
+We must fight the 'independent' attitude today, which lets everyone learn on their own.
 Christ said we need to make disciples.
-As a church, we need to think through where we want our people to be in areas of giving, discipling, evangelizing, family care, loving of neighbors, etc. We can no longer assume people know the right thing to do.
+As a church, we need to think through where we want our people to be in areas of giving, discipling, evangelizing, family care, loving of neighbors, etc. We can no longer assume people know what to do.

-I know that if someone took me aside when I was a young Christian and guided me in what I should do, how I should live and how to study the Bible, it would have made a tremendous difference in my Christian life.
+I know that if someone had taken me aside when I was a young Christian and guided me in what I should do, how I should live, and how to study the Bible, it would have made a tremendous difference in my Christian life.
 I blundered about.
 Fortunately, God slowly weaned me through this process.

 As leaders, we should be proactive in training our people in the areas that they need.
-With a group, think about where the Christians are at now and then where they need to go.
-There are some questions below that will help you think this process through.
+With a group, consider where the Christians are now and where they need to go.
+The following questions will help you think through this process.

 You then need to go to your leaders in prayer with a thought–out plan.
 It is easy to tell people what not to do, but we need to focus on where we need to bring the people of God.
 By His grace, we can do this.